Pasang Dawa Sherpa – Bio

 Independent Mountain Guide (CTSS)

-Born and raised in Pangboche—one of the oldest village settlements in the Khumbu region of Nepal, which has resisted modernization and remained intertwined with its proud culture, spiritual traditions, and ancient history—Pasang Dawa began his career as a porter.
-Over the years, he became an experienced and well-qualified Himalayan Sherpa Guide whose favorite mountain has always been Ama Dablam.
+Born and raised in Pangboche—one of the oldest village settlements in the Khumbu region of Nepal, which has resisted modernization and remained intertwined with its proud culture, spiritual traditions, and ancient history—Pasang Dawa Sherpa began his career as a porter.
+He is an experienced and well-qualified Himalayan Sherpa Guide whose favorite mountain has always been Ama Dablam, which he has climbed more than 70 times.

-Pasang Dawa Sherpa first ascended Everest in 1998—assisting British adventurer Bear Grylls—and accomplished his 28th summit of the world’s tallest peak on May 15, 2025, while privately leading American Robert Alt one-on-one for the expedition.
+Pasang Dawa Sherpa first ascended Everest in 1998—leading British adventurer Bear Grylls—and accomplished his 28th summit of the world’s tallest peak on May 15, 2025, guiding American Robert Alt.

-Representing his legendary profession with the utmost competence, Pasang Dawa Sherpa is 48 years old and married with a grown son who is a Gurkha.
-Together with his wife, Pasang Dawa owns and operates a popular snooker hall and tea house in Dingboche where he excels at the cue sport.
+Representing his legendary profession with the utmost competence, Pasang Dawa Sherpa is 49 years old and married with a grown son who is a Gurkha.
+Together with his wife, Pa Dawa owns and operates a popular snooker hall and tea house in Dingboche where he of course excels at the cue sport, too.